Mediavine Review (Should You Make the Switch?)

 For my travel site, the session RPM hovers between $10 and $20, with the occasional days over $20.

 Ultimately, the income very much depends on the niche your website is in.
 I’m guessing that if your site is in a very broad niche, it will be more challenging to achieve an above-average RPM.
-On the other hand, if your niche is very specific, the ads will be much more targeted and RPM will go up.
+On the other hand, if your niche is very specific, the ads will be much more targeted, and RPM will go up.

-I won’t share exact revenue numbers for the websites that I have onboarded, but it is higher than I was earning with Google AdSense.
+I won’t share the exact revenue numbers for the websites that I have onboarded, but it is higher than I was earning with Google AdSense.

 But to give you an idea, if you have a site that attracts 50,000 sessions each month, your monthly ad revenue would be $1,000 based on a 20$ RPM.
 Similarly, if you can achieve a $30 RPM, your revenue would be $1,500.